egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

     public DateTime DateJoined { get; set; }
 }
 ```
-here we can add the new property DateJoined this additional data in the Join is refereed as a Payload, using this approach is required to add some code on the method OnModelBuilding with Fluent API
+here we can add the new property DateJoined this additional data in the Join is referred to as a Payload, using this approach is required to add some code on the method OnModelBuilding with Fluent API

-A many to many relationship is described with methods named HasMany and WithMany
+A many-to-many relationship is described with methods named HasMany and WithMany

 ```csharp
 modelBuilder.Entity<End1>()